 To Cook the Soup

-- Add the dashi to a large saucepan or pot and bring it to a boil.
+- Add 4 cups dashi (Japanese soup stock) to a large saucepan or pot and bring it to a boil.
 Once boiling, add the chicken pieces.

 - Cover to cook for 5–7 minutes, depending on the size of the chicken pieces.